NoahSizemore/NoahSizemore/README.md

 The languages I know are as follows:

-- Python (PyTorch, Numpy, Pandas, Matplot.lib, sk-learn, etc.)
+- Python (PyTorch, Numpy, Pandas, Matplotlib, sk-learn, etc.)
 - Java
 - Bash and PowerShell scripting
 - Dart